voucherifyio/sdk-java-openapi-based/docs/VouchersApi.md

 Delete Voucher

 Deletes a voucher.
 This operation cannot be undone.
 Additionally, this operation removes any redemptions on the voucher.
+If the &#x60;force&#x60; parameter is set to &#x60;false&#x60; or not set at all, the voucher will be moved to [the bin](ref:list-bin-entries).

 ### Example
 ```java